-As an MPS school, ALBA will adhere to all state laws and the Board's insurance and risk-management requirements.
-ALBA does not intend to obtain additional resources at the expense of other MPS schools.
+As an M.P.S.
+MPS school, ALBA will adhere to all state laws and the Board's insurance and risk-management requirements.
+ALBA has no intention of obtaining additional resources at the expense of other MPS schools.

-16. Indicate whether the proposed charter school will be an instrumentality or a noninstrumentality charter school.
+16. Indicate whether the proposed charter school will be an instrumentality or a non-instrumentality charter school.